Wired Network Cards Buyers Guide

 DPUs / IPUs

-The Open Compute Project (OCP) is an organisation that shares designs of datacentre products and best practices among companies in an attempt to promote standardisation and improve interoperability.
+As an exception to the universal PICe format, the Open Compute Project (OCP) is an organisation that shares designs of datacentre products and best practices among companies in an attempt to promote standardisation and improve interoperability.
 The OCP is supported by many large networking manufacturers, including NVIDIA, Cisco and Dell, the result being a standard OCP form factor card - OCP3.0 is the latest version.
-It is worth pointing out that the OCP affects all datacentre facets.
-Including server design, so an OCP NIC would only be required when using an OCP server format.
+It is worth pointing out that the OCP affects all datacentre facets, including server design, so an OCP NIC would only be required when using an OCP server format.

 Network Card Accessories